crhntr/crhntr/README.md

 1. The first was Infrastructure (7ish months).
 We built tooling to setup and configure BOSH directors on various infrastructure as service providers: Amazon Web Services (AWS), Google Cloud Platform, Microsoft Azure, and VMWare's VSphere.
 We heavily used Terraform and wrote a **bunch** of YAML and a fair bit of bash.

 1. The second was Pivotal Application Service Release (11 months).
 We tested and integrated components from 20+ teams and built tools to automate the release process.

+### Importing stuff from my repos

+My personal repos have a few different licences, if you'd like to import code from one them and licence does not work for your usage, reach out to me.

+Also for U.S. based folks, I did not mark up every one of my repos with export control.
+Please make sure if you import code from one of my repos, that you are doing appropriate due diligence on the legal stuffs around encryption.

+My personal repos are (mostly) for-fun projects... use at your own risk (see licence files).